whosonfirst/go-whosonfirst-pip/README.md

 Keep in mind New Zealand is a known extreme case and it's "ground truth" polygon is probably not what you need for reverse geocoding.
 There is a separate on-going process for [sorting out geometries in Who's On First](https://github.com/whosonfirst/whosonfirst-geometries) but on-going work is on-going.

-So maybe files with (n) number of polygons / coordinates could be cached in memory.
+So maybe files with (n) number of polygons / coordinates could be cached in memory (see below).
 Or something.
 Whatever the case there is room for making this "Moar Faster".

 _If you're wondering, sorting the polygons by largest number of coordinates before iterating over them doesn't appear to have any meaningful performance improvement._

+### Yes, you can totally DOS yourself by loading Who's On First countries

+See above.
+It takes about two and a half minutes and two hundred concurrent requests to overwhelm a machine with 32GB RAM.
+So that's not awesome.
+Again, some sort of caching mechanismlike Google's [groupcache](https://github.com/golang/groupcache ) or really anything to prevent everyone from opening (and parsing) the same too-too large GeoJSON files over and over and over again.

 ### Using this with other data sources